Yurik72/ESPHap/README.md

 # Build instructions

-1. Prepare the Arduino IDE to work with ESP32 and/or ESP8266.
+1. Prepare the Arduino IDE to work with ESP32 and/or ESP8266 (i.e. install the corresponding boards from within Arduino Board Manager).
 2. Install this libary (EspHap) from the Arduino IDE library manager or clone the sources into an Arduino library folder named "ESPHap".
 3. Extract the content of [wolfSSL_3_13_0.rar](https://github.com/Yurik72/ESPHap/blob/master/wolfssl/wolfSSL_3_13_0.rar) to a Arduino library folder named "wolfssl".
 4. Open any sketch from the provided examples and compile.
 Detailed instructions on how to upload and pair with Apple Home app can be found in the [Sonoff example](https://github.com/Yurik72/ESPHap/wiki/Build-Sonoff-Basic) or on [instructables.com](https://www.instructables.com/id/Arduino-With-ESP32-and-Native-Apple-HomeKit-Integr/)